Chantal is in love…

 However, persuading the heir to the Kirkwood Hotel Group that she’s the right person for the job isn’t easy.
 Alessandro Kirkwood thinks she’s just some poor little rich girl who will disappear when the going gets tough.

 But a series of mysterious incidents at the chateau alters everything.

 Now Chantal remembers more than she’ll admit about that fateful day her parents died.

 And the memory makes her blood run cold.

-French Restoration is a steamy romantic mystery featuring an arrogant hotelier, a sassy interior designer, a beautiful Parisian chateau, and a lost memory that might just destroy them all.
+Ruinous Designs is a standalone steamy romantic suspense featuring an arrogant hotelier, a sassy interior designer, a beautiful Parisian chateau, and a lost memory that might destroy them all.

 Almost there.
-She could feel the fine shards of paint on the tips of her fingers.
+The fine shards of paint rasped against the tips of her fingers.
 If only she could reach a little further to peel the layers of dull white paint away and find her first piece of concrete evidence as to what the room had once been like.
-Well, at least sixty years ago.
-Going back five centuries would take a bit more work.
+Well, at least what it had been like sixty years ago.
+Going back five centuries would take a little more work.

 “What the hell are you doing?”

 The angry male voice startled her.
 She snatched her hand away and grasped the metal rung.
 The sudden movement caused the ladder to rock precariously.
 Her heart leapt into her throat.
 She touched the wall to steady the steps but only succeeded in tilting the ladder back the other way.

 Putain.
 This was going to hurt.
 She pushed herself away from the metal rungs and hoped it wouldn’t fall on her.
 For a fraction of a second she felt as if she was floating down to the ground.
 At least if she died, it would be in splendour.
 She glimpsed a movement behind her, reflected in the large glass doors of the magnificent 16th-century chateau.
 Then the ground came up to meet her.
 Hard.